iclr-blogposts/2024/_posts/2024-05-07-exploring-meta-learned-curiosity-algorithms.md

 ## Discussion

 Alet et al. provided a unique approach to meta-learning.
 The performance of CCIM and FAST in the empty grid-world then did not surprise us as that was the environment used to search for the algorithms.
 Note in Figure 17 that the 15 best seeds of FAST covered more of the map, i.e., most of the seeds took different parts to the goal compared to PPO.
 However for the CCIM and CCIM-slimmed heatmaps we notice that these algorithms only slightly covered more of the map then PPO.
-And from sample standard deviation plots FAST and CCIM-slimmed both produce more consistent agents than PPO.
-CCIM however is only able to do this in the empty grid-world environment.
 It should be noted that by looking at the heat maps that
 CCIM-slimmed, CCIM, and FAST both covered more of the map than our baselines which makes sense given Alet et al. looked for curiosity that optimise the number of distinct cells visited when searching for the curiosity algorithms.

+From the sample deviation plots, we can see that FAST and CCIM do not produce consistent agents than PPO and the curiosity-driven baselines in the deep sea environment.
+While CCIM-slimmed produced more consistent agents than PPO but not the baselines.
+However, in the empty grid-world environment FAST, CCIM, and CCIM-slimmed is able to produce more consistent agents than PPO and RND.
+In the mean episode return plots, CCIM, CCIM-slimmed, and FAST perform better than PPO and RND in the empty grid-world environment which makes sense as the empty grid-world environment was used to find these curiosity algorithms.
+However, in the deep sea environment we see that the meta-learned curiosity algorithms perform worse than our curiosity-driven baselines.

+From the plots we can see that BYOL-Explore Lite seems to be the best performing algorithm where even in the empty grid-world environment it performs better than the meta-learned curiosity algorithms.
+We believe this is because of the reward prioritisation implemented in BYOL-Explore.
+This could explain its performance is better than the meta-learned curiosity algorithms and why it produces the most consistent agents.

 One major concern we still have is how the intrinsic rewards for FAST and CCIM increased during training for both environments used in our experiments<d-footnote>The intrinsic rewards for CCIM-slimmed decreased during training.</d-footnote>.
 Even with the reward combiner we still believe this could cause an issue like it did with the deep sea environment.
 Recall that the reward combiner has the following formula,